-The above pictured sculpture, Suspended Objects (2011) was created by artist Hassan Sharif from countless long strands made up of multi-colored yarns, fishing line, twine, trolling reels, string and wire, tied together and also wrapped around bits of plastic, foam and other found objects.
+The above pictured sculpture, Suspended Objects (2011) was created by artist Hassan Sharif from countless long strands made up of multi-colored yarns, fishing line, twine, string and wire, tied together and also wrapped around bits of plastic, foam and other found objects.
 It’s super colorful and reminds me of a big Jellyfish.

 Suspended Objects is part of the Here and Elsewhere group show now on exhibit at the New Museum of Contemporary Art, previously discussed in this post, so click that link for more information!

 Love This Post?
 Be Sure to Follow The Worley Gig on Instagram at @WorleyGigDotCom